Press release from USC Annenberg Norman Lear Center, March 6, 2013:

 NATIONAL NETWORK PROGRAMMING

-This year, instead of selecting a regularly-scheduled national news program, judges gave the
+, instead of selecting a regularly-scheduled national news program, judges gave the

 Cronkite Award to the campaign coverage carried across the schedules of two network entrants.